Variable Clustering via Distributionally Robust Nodewise Regression: Empirical Experiments on Financial Data

 \subsection{Overview}

-In this section, we test subspace clustering algorithms by applying them to clustering financial time series data.
+We now apply subspace clustering algorithms to financial time series data.
 Our task is to cluster the stocks in the S\&P 500 universe using historical returns, and based on these clusters, construct stock portfolios.
 More specifically, we pick one representative stock from each cluster, and construct an optimized portfolio using these representative stocks.
 The underlying rationale is that by identifying stocks capable of representing others, one can create portfolios with a small number of stocks compared to the size of the full universe, yet still achieve a sufficient level of diversification.
-For more detailed discussion on clustering and diversification, please see \citet{Tang2022}.
+See \cite{Tang2022} for more detailed discussions on clustering and portfolio diversification.